arrow-kt/arrow-website/content/docs/learn/typed-errors/validation.md

 We are going to use a similar approach for `Book`, introducing a smart constructor.
-We have several different errors, though, which we define as a hierarchy.
-Note that `EmptyAuthor` is a different type than before, since we want to accommodate the index of the author.
+We have several different errors, though, which we define as a sealed hierarchy.
+Note that `EmptyAuthor` is a different type than before, since we want to store the index of the author.

 <!--- INCLUDE
 data class Author(val name: String)